-SunPower Corporation has a long, rich history in solar manufacturing and many consider them to be the solar industry technology leader.
-This is a big claim but as we explain they currently produce the most efficient residential solar panels with lowest degradation and best performance warranty, so it’s hard to disagree.
+SunPower Corporation has a long rich history in solar manufacturing and many consider them to be the solar industry technology leader.
+This is a very big claim but it’s hard to disagree as they currently produce the most efficient residential solar panel with the lowest degradation and best performance warranty on the market.
+Although like most things, high performance comes at a high price.

 However, it hasn’t all been smooth sailing for SunPower.
 Over recent years the company ran into serious financial issues and racked up a considerable level of debt due to high overhead costs and pressure from the extremely competitive Chinese and Korean panel manufacturers.
 The financial troubles forced SunPower to restructure its business and manufacturing operations and now the financial situation is looking more positive.
 See detailed company analysis in this article from PV-Tech.